 VCAS rabbits are loving indoor members of your family.
 They are litterbox trained and go home spayed or neutered, vaccinated, microchipped, and flea treated.
 Each adoption comes with a free bag of hay, a grass mat, and a complimentary vet visit!

-Ventura County Animal Services care deeply for the animals who enter our shelter system.
-While some animals arrive happy and healthy, others may arrive scared, injured, ill or have behavior issues requiring our dedicated teams to mend broken bones and heal broken hearts.
+Ventura County Animal Services cares deeply for the animals who enter our shelter.
+While some animals arrive happy and healthy, others may arrive scared, injured, ill or have behavior issues requiring attention from our dedicated teams to mend broken bones and heal broken hearts.
 Our top priority is to reunite lost pets with their owners.
 Stray animals are placed on a 5-day hold to give their owners time to find them.
-Animals who arrive with any form of ID are placed on an extended 10-day hold.
+Animals who arrive with any form of ID that leads to a known owner, are placed on an extended 7-day hold.
 If you recognize your lost animal, please reclaim them during normal business hours.
 Visit our Lost and Found to view animals found by good Samaritans.
-Animals who have not been found by their owner can be made available to adopt after their stray hold has passed.
-If you are tracking an animal on our website and they disappear from the list below, it is likely because their owner came to pick them up.
+Animals who have not been reclaimed by their owner can be made available to adopt after their stray hold has passed.
+If you are tracking an animal on our website and they suddenly disappear, it is likely because their owner came to pick them up.

 Bunny Brigade Schedule